GameGenesis/HAVIT/README.md

 [Software Project Plan](https://lynjeong.notion.site/Software-Project-Plan-3a25cd6001224308a9ca8408c7de8aa2)

 ---
+## Known Bugs

+**Other smaller bugs and unresolved feature implementations can be found under the *Issues* tab**

+- The export feature does not download the compiled video (using the FFmpeg library)

+- Larger timelines that require longer load times may scroll through the carousel before displaying the images

+- If there is a bad network connection, the app may alert the user that they have no timelines

+---
 ## Tips & Tricks

 - This is a project written in one and only **Java**, without using Jetpack Compose or any other fancy features.
 To run it, open it on Android Studio.